Ouvrage L'Agaisen

 The ouvrage was built between 1930 and 1935, and was equipped from 1935 to 1937.
+It has an unusual 75 mm gun turret in Block 3.
 L'Agaisen possesses an instruction casemate that was used to allow soldiers to practice attack and defense skills.
+The garrison numbered about 300 officers and men.
+The work was primarily garrisoned by troops from the 95th Bataillon Alpin de Forteresse (BAF) and the 158th Régiment d'Artillerie de Position (RAP).